Published Date: January 27, 2017

 - be registered and located in Alberta.

-The individual’s proposed business must not:
+The individual’s proposed business will avoid being:

-- be based solely on commission.
+- based solely on commission.

 Methods of Delivery